RK-Nirmay/ISO27001-2022-Internal-Audit-Project/01_Define_Audit_Scope_and_Objectives / 01_Company_Profile /Company_Profile.md

 ### Internal Issues
 - Small team with overlapping roles and limited dedicated security resourcing.
 - Maturing (early-stage) security documentation, policies, and processes.
-- Rapid product development cycles that must integrate security ("secure by design").
+- Rapid product development cycles that must integrate security (secure by design).
 - Need to formalize governance, risk management, and evidence for certification.

 ---